blackducksoftware/synopsys-detect/documentation/src/main/markdown/scripts/script-escaping-special-characters.md

 _When running from within a CI/CD environment either omit the passthrough flag or use the command prompt invocation as the job may not set the proper exit code if the session does not exit._

-When an argument contains a space or other non-quote special character, you can wrap the argument in single quotes, double quotes, or escape the special character with a backtick.
+When an argument contains a space or other non-quote special character, you can wrap the argument in single quotes, or escape the special character with a backtick.
 The quotes can surround either the value or the entire argument.

 For example:
 ```
-# name: Project Test
-[Net.ServicePointManager]::SecurityProtocol = 'tls12'; $Env:DETECT_EXIT_CODE_PASSTHRU=1; irm https://detect.synopsys.com/detect8.ps1?$(Get-Random) | iex; detect --detect.project.name="Project Test"

 # name: Project Test
 [Net.ServicePointManager]::SecurityProtocol = 'tls12'; $Env:DETECT_EXIT_CODE_PASSTHRU=1; irm https://detect.synopsys.com/detect8.ps1?$(Get-Random) | iex; detect --detect.project.name='Project Test'